LinkWellNodes/Documentation/docs/services/direct-request-jobs/Any-API-Guide.md

 ## Troubleshooting

 Having technical difficulties with your request?
-Check our [Custom Data Feeds FAQ](/knowledgebase/faq/Chainlink-Users#custom-data-feeds).
+Check our [Chainlink Direct Requests FAQ](/knowledgebase/faq/Chainlink-Users#chainlink-direct-requests).

 ## Need more help?
 * Join our [Discord server](https://discord.gg/Xs6SjqVPUA) for the fastest assistance with your request.
 We are happy to support custom data requests!